AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

         %%\label{fig:tiling-sec-tile-tree-parent-sev-child-a}
     \end{subfigure}%%
     \hfill
     \caption{A diagram of a non-root parent tile attempting to sever a child.
-This diagram covers the relevant partial segment of the tiling.}
+    This diagram covers the relevant partial segment of the tiling.
+    The link that the attacker is attempting to cut is shown with a squiggly line.}
     \label{fig:tiling-sec-tile-tree-parent-sev-child}
 \end{figure}